attilaolah/homelab/README.md

   appears as `fdaa:bbcc:ddee:0/64`.

 The router has IPv6 pinholing configured to access the load balancers from the outside.
-Cloudflare sits in front of the load balancers and provides IPv4 connectivity
+Cloudflare sits in front of the load balancers and provides IPv4 connectivity.

 For now, most networks run in dual-stack mode, with all networks in the `10.0.0.0/8` and `fd10::/8` subnets, both routable locally.